 The French Bulldog's wrinkled areas need to be kept clean and dry.
 You should clean those areas with a damp cloth, wipe their hairs and then make sure they dry.
 The French Bulldog does not need a lot of bathing.
 When necessary, it will be sufficient to wash it when it gets dirty and muddy and wash it once a month or two months.

-You should check their nails regularly and cut and care for their growing nails at least once a month.
+You should check his nails regularly and cut and care for their growing nails at least once a month.
 Long nails can limit your dog's range of motion and can break and hurt.
 In terms of oral and dental health, you should brush your teeth at least 2-3 times a week.
-Dental and oral care is important to prevent bacteria, infection, and bad breath.
+Dental and oral care is essential to prevent bacteria, infection, and bad breath.

-One of the details that should be considered in the care of French Bulldogs is their heat sensitivity.
+One of the details that should be considered in caring for French Bulldogs is his heat sensitivity.
 Dogs of this breed are very quickly affected by very hot and cold weather.
-You must prevent their bodies from overheating and cooling down.
-It should be in a cool environment in hot/humid weather and in a warm environment in cold weather.
-As they are sensitive to breathing, they will have difficulty in breathing in hot weather, and the need for water and a cool environment will increase.
-In very hot and cold weather, you should not take your dog out much.
+You must prevent his body from overheating and cooling down.
+He should be in a cool environment in hot/humid weather and in a warm climate in cold weather.
+As they are sensitive to breathing, they will have difficulty breathing in hot weather, and the need for water and a cool environment will increase.
+You should not take your dog out much in very hot and cold weather.
 In the home environment, you should ensure that your dog spends time in the room at the appropriate temperature.

-In addition to the hair, nails, mouth and teeth care we have mentioned above every week, there are additional things that need to be done. ; It is the control of ears, eyes, nose, feet and generally the whole body.
+In addition to the hair, nails, mouth, and teeth care we have mentioned above, every week, there are additional things that need to be done. ; He is the control of ears, eyes, nose, feet, and generally the whole body.
 When you see a difference in your weekly checks, you should consult your veterinarian and convey your questions and problems.